-The Institute for Early Education Leadership and Innovation at UMass Boston (the Early Ed Leadership Institute) has been awarded $2.5 million by the Commonwealth of Massachusetts’s Department of Early Education and Care.
+Boston, MA, November 21, 2022―The Institute for Early Education Leadership and Innovation at UMass Boston (the Early Ed Leadership Institute) announces today that it has been awarded $2 million by the City of Boston to increase the number of credentialed early childhood educators working in the city

 Meghan Kallman, an assistant professor in the School for Global Inclusion and Social Development, uses the case of the Peace Corps to explain why and how participation in a bureaucratic organization changes people’s ideals and politics in her new book The Death of Idealism.